awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-cmaf-manifest.md

       + **Unrestricted** – MediaPackage inserts ad markers when there *aren't* delivery restrictions in the SCTE\-35 message types that you indicated in **Customize ad triggers**\.
       + **Both** – MediaPackage inserts ad markers whether or not there are delivery restrictions in the SCTE\-35 message types that you indicated in **Customize ad triggers**\.

-1. \(Optional\) To include `EXT-X-PROGRAM-DATE-TIME` tags in the output manifest, select **Program date/time interval**, and then type the interval for MediaPackage to insert the tags in the manifest\.
+1. \(Optional\) To include `EXT-X-PROGRAM-DATE-TIME` tags in the output manifest, select **Program date/time interval**, and then enter the interval for MediaPackage to insert the tags in the manifest\.

    The `EXT-X-PROGRAM-DATE-TIME` tag holds the time of the segment\.
 When program date time \(PDT\) information is available in the source content, MediaPackage uses this same information on the output content\.
 Otherwise, MediaPackage uses Coordinated Universal Time \(UTC\) for the PDT\.